 Development Project 5.
 Countdown Clock

 If you find any third-party services for countdown clocks are too rigid in their designs and you can’t get them on brand, then we can custom build one exactly how you want it.
-All we would need is a blank background and your font choice and colour, and we can create the rest.
-This can be reused time and time again by simply changing the date the clock should end at:
+All we would need is your current font choice and colour, and we can reuse our dynamic countdown clock by simply changing the date the clock should end at, the font and/or colour:

 And if that wasn’t all enough, we have our own RESTful API which can let you pull data out of our system (like campaign results) or push things in (like creating new lists and sending campaigns) and as a bonus we are also set up on Zapier so any applications on Zapier should in theory be able to connect to us if they are compatible.
 Hopefully, this has shown we have the flexibility and infrastructure to assist with an array of development projects so why not see if we can help save you some time and effort?